 The comparison of actual to projected environmental disclosure data shall be provided to customers on a quarterly basis, consistent with both the schedule presented in paragraph (C)(3) of this rule and the format depicted by appendix B to this rule.

-These items will be disclosed to customers via bill inserts or by separate mailing.
-The quarterly environmental disclosure can be accomplished electronically if a customer agrees to such an approach.
+These items will be disclosed to customers via the CRES provider's website, bill inserts, or by separate mailing.

 (E) Environmental disclosure to the commission shall include: